Ladies and gentlemen, Barack Obama was out selling his State of the Union class warfare rally, Vegas, a couple other places.

 Whatever you can pay for however little or long you want to stay, the option, hotel-wise, is there.

-I'm sorry, it's a Lincoln Tunnel, not the George Washington Bridge.
+I'm sorry, it's a Lincoln tunnel, not the George Washington Bridge.

-You're heading into the city, it's right there.
+You're heading into the city.

 By the hour.

-I often I drive by there.
+I drive by there.

 I wonder who's in there right now.

-You go to Indianapolis.
+Then you go to Indianapolis.

 Indianapolis has a Super Bowl next weekend.

-Uh you can't get a room now.
+You can't get a room now.

-Six thousand hotel rooms.
+6,000 hotel rooms.

 That's not very many for a Super Bowl.